 Giro makes shoes for pretty much every cycling discipline around so it knows a thing or two about footwear.
 The Giro Jacket II shoes are ready to take on everything from dirt jumping to downhill.View Deal

 Five Ten Kestrel Lace-Up | 30% off at Backcountry

 Excellent clipless enduro shoes from Five Ten combining the security of SPD with the back up of Five Ten's Stealth rubber sole if you need to unclip mid-gnar.
 The women's version also gets a 30% discount treatment.View Deal

 PEARL iZUMi X Alp flow | 30% off at REI

 Lightweight flat-pedal shoes for trail riding with a specific pedal grip area in the midsole.
 The ladies don't miss out on the sales and also get a 30% discount.View Deal

 If you are upgrading your footwear it is also worth budgeting for a new set of pedals too.
 Bike Perfect's best mountain bike clipless pedals and best flat pedal guides have all the information as well as our pick of the best products available.

-Looking for more deals this Black Friday?
+Looking for more deals?
 Check out Bike Perfect's other round-ups of the best deals available: